JSON Preset Builder

 Bindings (Python / Node / .NET) only expose the silent-overwrite path right now.

-This is how you support a Chrome version we haven't shipped yet.
-Take chrome-latest as the base, override the sec-ch-ua brand list and User-Agent, you've got chrome-N+1 in five minutes.
-TLS handshake stays correct because Chrome rarely changes the TLS layer between minor versions, and when it does we'll ship a new preset within a release cycle.
+This is the path for supporting a Chrome version we haven't shipped yet.
+Take chrome-latest as the base, override the sec-ch-ua brand list and User-Agent, and you've got chrome-N+1 in five minutes.
+The TLS handshake stays correct because Chrome rarely changes the TLS layer between minor versions, and when it does we ship a new preset within a release cycle.